 Some key learning’s and takeaways via my study, experiments and research:

-- Calorie in and calorie out is not a phenomenon that our body relates to.
+- Calorie in and calorie out is not a phenomenon that can be measured accurately in my opinion.

-- Sugar – the sooner you leave it, the better you live.
+- Sugar (sucrose) – the sooner you decrease it, the better you live.
+Its not a sin either!

-- Processed food compromises the food quality significantly – case study below.
+- Processed food compromises the food quality – case study below.

 - Insulin resistance is perhaps the most common while being the most ignored phenomenon in India and the rest of the world.

-- Metabolic syndrome is responsible for several diseases like diabetes, cancer, dementia, high blood pressure, depression, obesity etc. etc. and these are treatable with diet.
+- Metabolic syndrome is responsible for several diseases like diabetes, cancer, dementia, high blood pressure, depression, obesity etc. etc. and these are treatable with proper nutrition.

 - Every chronic disease is some amount of hyper proliferation/hyper growth/inflammation.

-- Building metabolic flexibility (metabolic health) is perhaps the healthiest of all in my opinion
+- Building metabolic flexibility (metabolic health) is perhaps the healthiest of all in my opinion.
+Switching over fuel source once a while can only benefit metabolism.

 - A person doesn’t have to look sick to be sick from inside.